Copyright in music — everything you need to know about your rights

 Economic rights

-The economic right means that you are entitled to remuneration when your musical piece is performed publicly, for example at a concert, in a store, or on the radio.
-You are also entitled to remuneration when your work is recorded or copied.
-Regardless of how your work is used, you should have the opportunity for financial compensation.
+Economic rights means that you are entitled to remuneration when your musical work is performed publicly, for example at a concert, in a store, or on the radio.
+You are also entitled to remuneration when your musical work is recorded or copied.
+Regardless of how your work of music is used, you should have the opportunity for financial compensation.

 Moral rights

-Moral rights ensure that the author's name is indicated when the work is used.
-They also protect the work from being used in a way that may harm the creator's reputation or integrity.
+Moral rights ensure that the creator's name is credited when the work is used.
+These rights also protect the work of music from being used in a way that may harm the creator's reputation or integrity.

-As the author, you have the right to control if and how your work may be adapted or altered, for example a remix or a translation into another language.
-No one may change the work without your permission.
+As a creator, you have the right to control if and how your musical work may be adapted or altered, for example if it is remixed or translated into another language.
+No one may change the work of music without your permission.

-Copyright applies for a certain period, known as the term of protection, and contains exceptions that allow certain uses without permission.
+Copyright applies for a certain period, known as the term of protection, and has exceptions that allow certain uses without permission.
 This is regulated by legislation.

 Term of protection for copyright

-Protection lasts for the life of the author and 70 years after their death.
+Copyright lasts throughout the creator’s life and 70 years posthumously.
 After this period, the work can be used freely.

-Related (neighbouring) rights apply to artists and producers and protect their performances and recordings.
+Related (also called neighboring) rights apply to artists and producers, protecting their performances and recordings.
 The protection normally lasts 70 years from the time of recording.
-The author's rights protect the creation of a work.
-Related rights protect performances and the technical production of a work.
+The creator's rights protect the creation of a musical work.
+Related rights protect performances and the technical production of a musical work.

 Exceptions

-Certain uses of protected works are allowed without permission.
+Certain uses of protected musical works are allowed without permission.
 The most common exceptions are:

-- Private copying: Individuals may make copies of copyrighted works for private use, for example copying a CD for personal use.
+- Private copying: Individuals may make copies of copyrighted works of music for private use, for example copying a CD for their own use only.

-- The right to quote: It is permitted to quote copyrighted material in accordance with good practice and if it is justified by the context.
+- Quotes: It is permitted to quote copyrighted material in accordance with good practice and if it is justified by the context.

-- Use for teaching: Teachers and students may use works in educational settings, for example playing music or showing films in the classroom.
+- Teaching: Teachers and students may use works of music in educational settings, for example by playing music or showing films in the classroom.

-- Library exception: Libraries, archives and museums may copy and digitize works for the purpose of preserving them or making them available to researchers and the public.
+- Libraries: Libraries, archives and museums may copy and digitize works of music for the purpose of preservation or making the music available to researchers and the public.

-Licenses are a form of permission required to use copyrighted material legally.
-Licensing ensures that music is used legally and that the creator receives compensation for their work.
+Licenses are a kind of permission required to use copyrighted material legally.
+Licensing ensures that music is used legally and that the creator receives compensation for their musical works.
 Licensing is essential to regulate the use of music.

 Using music or other works without a license is copyright infringement.
 This not only carries legal and financial risks, but can also affect the trustworthiness of the person who violates copyright.